 A beam profiler (beam analyzer, mode profiler) is a diagnostic device for laser beam characterization which can measure the whole optical intensity profile of a laser beam, i.e., not only the beam radius but also the detailed shape.

 Beam profilers are used in various ways; a qualitative impression of a beam profile can help during alignment of a laser, whereas measurements of the beam radius at different locations along the beam axis (the caustic) allow one to calculate the M2 factor or the beam parameter product, quantitatively characterizing the beam quality.

-Beam quality monitoring with appropriate laser beam diagnostics can be important for many laser applications such as material processing; the quality of drilled holes, e.g., may be achieved more consistently if the beam quality is monitored.
+Beam quality monitoring with appropriate laser beam diagnostics can be important for many laser applications such as laser material processing; the quality of drilled holes, e.g., may be achieved more consistently if the beam quality is monitored.

 Camera-based Beam Profilers

-Many beam profilers are based on some type of digitizing camera.
+Many beam profilers are based on some type of digital camera.
 For the visible and near-infrared spectral region, CMOS and CCD cameras are the most common.
 CMOS devices are less expensive, but CCDs generally have a better linearity and lower noise.
 A resolution (given by the pixel size) of the order of 5 μm is possible with both CCDs and CMOS cameras, so that the beam radius may be as small as 50 μm or even less.
 The active area may have dimensions up to several millimeters, so that very large beams can be handled.